vanroeke/qscaild/README.md

 ## Running the code
 1. **Prepare Input Files**
    - Ensure `parameters`, `POSCAR`, `SPOSCAR`, `POTCAR`, `INCAR`, `KPOINTS`, and (optionally) `FORCE_CONSTANTS` are correctly set up.
-   -`parameters` contains all the input parameters for qscaild -`POSCAR` contains the atomic positions of the unit cell -`SPOSCAR` contains the atomic positions of the supercell -`POTCAR`,`INCAR` and `KPOINTS` are parameters for the DFT calculations When creating the input files, the supercell can easily be created using phonopy:
+   - `parameters` contains all the input parameters for qscaild
+   - `POSCAR` contains the atomic positions of the unit cell
+   - `SPOSCAR` contains the atomic positions of the supercell
+   - `POTCAR`,`INCAR` and `KPOINTS` are parameters for the DFT calculations
+   - When creating the input files, the supercell can easily be created using phonopy:
    ```sh
    phonopy -d --dim="n0 n1 n2"
    ```